phot-lab/pyphot/docs/dev-doc.md

 ## Generate requirements.txt

-**requirements.txt** is useful for installation of related dependencies, you can generate it by command line tool `pipreqs`, enter the root directory and execute this command:
+**requirements.txt** is useful for the installation of related dependencies, you can generate it by command line tool `pipreqs`, enter the root directory and execute this command:

 ```shell
 pipreqs . --mode gt --force --ignore ./test